 On older Apple devices, files will be tone mapped to levels appropriate for that device's display.
 While the files can be reviewed, they will not be HDR.

 You can view HDR content on any HDR TV or HDR monitor using Apple AirPlay from an iPhone or iPad.
-You can either AirPlay to an AppleTV 4K (original AppleTVs are not supported) or directly to an HDR TV or monitor that has AirPlay 2 built in.
+You can either AirPlay to an AppleTV 4K (original AppleTVs are not supported) or directly to an HDR TV or monitor with AirPlay 2 built-in.
 You can even AirPlay from an iPhone or iPad that does not have an HDR screen.

 Click here to ensure your screen is calibrated for HDR.

 You can also make comments while AirPlaying an asset.
 To comment, use the comment box in the iOS app while the video is playing on the AirPlay device.
 Frame.io will place the comment at the timecode as normal.